d12frosted/elpa-mirror/stable-melpa/eglot-java-readme.txt

 - Use the gradle wrapper to ensure that you always have a compatible matching JVM version
   - Edit directly your gradle/wrapper/gradle-wrapper.properties
   - or download the matching Gradle version for your JVM and run: gradle wrapper

-If for any reason, you want to prevent "eglot-java" from modifying the "eglot-server-programs" variable, you can toggle the value of the variable "eglot-java-eglot-server-programs-manual-updates"
-- upstream "eglot" could change the syntax of programs associations without notice and it will break this package
-- you may want fine-grained control over how "eglot-java" behaves accordingly to your emacs customization

 Below is a sample configuration for your emacs init file